elastic/ottl-playground/README.md

 ##### Developing

-The `ottlplayground/web` contains the frontend source code, and uses `npm` as package manager.
+The `web` contains the frontend source code, and uses `npm` as package manager.
 To install the project dependencies:

 ```shell